john-ngai/github-notes/README.md

 # All Notes

-An index of all of my personal and saved notes on programming and computer science concepts.
+A collection of all of my personal and bookmarked notes on programming and computer science concepts.

 ## Programming Languages